How Narcissists Gaslight: 7 Signs and How to Respond

 "That never happened."
 "I never said that."
 "You're making things up."

-What makes this form particularly disorienting is the confidence.
-The denial isn't tentative ("I don't think I said that") — it's absolute.
-That certainty can make your own memory feel unreliable, even when it isn't.
+You experienced something clear.
+It's erased, not reframed.
+The denial is often absolute, not tentative ("I don't think I said that").
+That confidence can make your memory feel shaky even when it isn't.

 How to respond: "I remember it differently.
-I'm not going to argue about it — I'm noting that I remember it happening."
-You don't need their agreement.
-Hold your memory without requiring validation.
+I'm not going to argue about it.
+I'm noting that I remember it happening."
+You don't need their agreement to hold your memory.

 Sign 2: Minimizing and Dismissing Your Reactions